-The Essential Functions Checklist should be completed by all Carson-Newman candidates applying for the MAT program (associated with entrance interview) and as they prepare for entry into Student Teaching (with advisor when applying for student teaching).
+The Essential Functions Checklist should be completed by all Carson-Newman candidates for teacher licensure as they prepare for entry into the Teacher Education Program (associated with entrance interview during EDUC 203) and as they prepare for entry into Student Teaching (with advisor when applying for student teaching).
+Transfer students who have come in with credit for EDUC 203 should complete the form with their academic advisor during their first semester at C-N.